mcurtaz/cs_50_project/README.md

 ```

 ### Future implementations
+I'd like to use some public API to get information about movies, books and so on.
-I'd like to add more categories like music, videogames, shows etcetera.
+I'd like to add more categories like music, videogames, theater shows etcetera.
 I'd like to add more filters to find items in list.

-I'd like to use some public API
+I'd like to use github actions and cloudformation to deploy the app with aws.